This post may contain affiliate links. Please read our disclosure policy.

 Chicken with Homemade Teriyaki Sauce

 Are you as excited about this sauce as I am yet?
-If you can’t get enough teriyaki in your life then oh boy have I got some more recipes you need to try.
+Well, if this still isn’t enough teriyaki for you, then I’ve got good news.
+I’ve got plenty more recipes for you to try.

 Prep Time: 10 minutes